#

 Day One - Dartmoor National Park - Windecombe-in-the-moor - Dartmoor

-Arrive into Exeter, where you will be met by your driver for an afternoon tour of the Dartmoor National Park, with its heather-covered moorland and deep wooded gorges, beautiful lake-like reservoirs and tumbling rocky rivers, thriving market towns and villages, patchwork farmland and craggy granite tors.
-It covers an area of 368 square miles - the largest and wildest area of open country in Southern England.
-Nearly half of this is open moorland, with a further 11% covered by forests and woodland.
-Stops will be made in quaint villages and will include Windecombe-in-the-moor, one of the most picturesque villages on the moor.
+Take the train from London Paddington Station to St David’s Station in Exeter.
+On arrival either collect your hire car or you will be met by your private driver for the drive through the Dartmoor National Park, an area of outstanding beauty, with its heather-covered moorland and deep wooded gorges, beautiful lake-like reservoirs and tumbling rocky rivers, thriving market towns and villages, patchwork farmland and craggy granite tors.
+It covers an area of 368 square miles and is the largest and wildest area of open country in Southern England.
+During the journey, stop and visit Windecombe-in-the-Moor, one of the most picturesque villages on the moor.
 After a long stay in Dartmoor in 1900, Conan Doyle wrote the novel, The Hound of the Baskervilles.
 It was much influenced by local folklore about an escaped convict, an inhospitable manor and huge hound.
-Check-in at your hotel in Dartmoor for the next two nights.
+Check-in at your accommodation in the Dartmoor National Park and this will be your base for the next 2 nights.

 Day Two - Buckland Abbey - Cotehele - Dartmoor